canonone/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

-Write a function that computes a to the power of b and return the value.
+Write a function that prints the numbers from 1 to 100 separated by a space.For multiples of three print Fizz instead of the number and for multiple of five print Buzz.For numbers which are multiples of both three and five print FizzBuzz.